theeugenechong/tp/docs/UserGuide.md

 > ℹ️You can only `exit` the program while you are **logged in**.

 ### cOOPer's Data Storage
+This section explains how cOOPer stores data input by the user throughout cOOPer's usage.

 ## FAQ
 This section contains some frequently asked questions you may have when using cOOPer.